ndriannazriel/Active-Directory-2.0/Logical_Diagram_and_IP_Addressing.md

 ## Logical Diagram

-Here is the logical diagram illustrating the network topology and the relationship between the different virtual machines in the lab environment.
+Here is the logical diagram illustrating the network topology and the relationship between the different virtual machines.
 ![LogicalDiagram](images/LogicalDiagram.jpg)